dashingsoft/pyarmor/docs/tutorial/getting-started.rst

 Actually the obfuscaetd script can be taken as normal Python script with dependent package :mod:`pyarmor_runtime_000000`, use it as it's not obfuscated.

-Because :mod:`pyarmor_runtime_000000` has an :term:`extension module`, so this obfuscated script can only be run with same Python version and same platform.
+Because :mod:`pyarmor_runtime_000000` has an :term:`extension module`, please run this obfuscated in the machine with same Python version and same platform.
+Otherwise it doesn't work.

 .. note::